Employee cash tips must be entered separately from other employee hours in order to track and tax them properly.

 *Note* Most often the employee already has the money in hand and does not need the total added to their check.

-On the duplicated timecard (the one with the tips added), select the 5.
-Adjustments tab. and click the + icon to open the 6. timecard adjustment window.
-Select the 7.
-Adjustment drop-down and select 'Tips'.
+- On the duplicated timecard (the one with the tips added), select the Adjustments tab

 *Note* If you don't see 'Tips' as an adjustment type, your administrator will need to create it as an adjustment type in administration.
 See below for important adjustment specifications.